Cruising Advice Index

 If the food, entertainment, or ship activities don't meet your expectations, fill out a comment card and try a different cruise company for your next vacation.

-If you have an issue that you believe warrants immediate attention, contact the ship staff (Guest Relations, Pursers Desk, etc.) to register your complaint.
+If you have an issue that you believe warrants immediate attention, contact a senior officer in Guest Relations or at the Pursers desk to register your complaint.
 Don't wait until after your cruise to complain about something you never brought to the attention of the crew.
 If your issue is not addressed by the ship staff, then consider following up with the corporate office when you get home.